Mindfulness & Gratitude

 Using humor, multi-media design, and grandiose language, this little book does an elegant job of encouraging young readers to face their fears through storytelling and journaling.

-"The Old Woman Who Was Not Afraid."
-Grandmother Stories: Wise Woman Stories from Around the World by Burleigh Muten
+"The Old Woman Who Was Not Afraid" from Grandmother Stories: Wise Woman Stories from Around the World by Burleigh Muten

 The Rhino Who Swallowed a Storm by LaVar Burton and Susan Schaefer Bernardo